-Canadian Niagara Power Inc. ("CNPI") is a licensed distributor of electricity providing service to consumers within two licensed service areas - Fort Erie and Eastern Ontario Power.
-Effective May 1, 2009 in proceedings EB-2008-0222 and EB-2008-0223, the Board approved the harmonization of electricity distribution rates for CNPI's electricity distribution customers for its Fort Erie and Eastern Ontario Power service areas.
-While the distribution rates were harmonized, other monthly rates and charges unique to each service territory were separately maintained.
-Hence CNPI filed two applications with the Ontario Energy Board (the "Board"), received on October 28, 2009, under section 78 of the Ontario Energy Board Act, 1998, seeking approval for changes to the distribution rates that CNPI charges for electricity distribution, to be effective May 1, 2010.
-These applications are based on the 2010 3rd Generation Incentive Regulation Mechanism.
+Canadian Niagara Power Inc. - Port Colborne ("CNPI") filed an application with the Ontario Energy Board (the "Board"), received on November 10, 2009, under section 78 of the Ontario Energy Board Act, 1998, seeking approval for changes to the distribution rates that CNPI charges for electricity distribution, to be effective May 1, 2010.
+The application is based on the 2010 3rd Generation Incentive Regulation Mechanism.